icaroribeiro/nuveo-code-challenge/README.md

 **Important note**

 The test of the API request directed to the consumption of a workflow comprehends to consume it from queue in addition to generate a csv file with its related data.
 In this case, the csv files will be stored in the directory informed in the environment variable named **STORAGE_DIR** of the **back-end/.test.env** file.
-(By default the files will be placed in the **storage** directory inside the **back-end/handlers_test** directory).
+(By default the files will be placed in the **storage** directory inside the **back-end/handlers_test** directory.)

 ### 7.3 Message Broker

-These tests are related to the publishing and .
+These tests are related to the publishing and consumption of data from the message broker.

 To achieve this, navigate to the **back-end/rabbitmq_test** directory.

 (P.S.
-In order to execute commands on the **back-end** container, navigate to the **app/rabbitmq_test** directory).
+In order to execute commands on the **back-end** container, navigate to the **app/rabbitmq_test** directory.)

 So, if you prefer to evaluate all tests at once, run the command: